wyoumans/node-love/README.md

 ## License

 - Node Love is released under the MIT open source license.
+Please let me know if you find this useful and you want to be showcased on nodelove.com.